rtmigo/neatest_py/README.md

   setup.py
 ```

-So running
+So the commands

 ``` bash
 $ cd my_project
 $ neatest
 ```

-will perform the same tests as
+will run the same tests as

 ``` bash
 $ cd my_project